 The following activities are available onsite at Victoria Falls Safari Lodge:

-Victoria Falls Safari Lodge overlooks a waterhole offering guests the opportunity to view a variety of wildlife including elephant, buffalo, kudu, waterbuck, impala as well as a large number of bird species.
+Our Victoria Falls hotel overlooks a waterhole offering guests the opportunity to view a variety of wildlife including elephant, buffalo, kudu, waterbuck, impala as well as a large number of bird species.

-Game may be seen at the waterhole from the comfort of the lodge’s viewing deck, pool deck or over drinks or a meal at the Buffalo Bar and MaKuwa-Kuwa Restaurant.
+Game may be seen at the waterhole from the comfort of the lodge’s viewing deck, pool deck, fitness room or over drinks or a meal at the Buffalo Bar and MaKuwa-Kuwa Restaurant.

 The majority of rooms at the lodge have a direct view of the waterhole from where guests may soak up the iconic African sight of wildlife wending its way to and from quenching its thirst from the privacy of their balcony.